swerveofshore/ray-tracer/README.md

 Credit to the [Ray Tracer Challenge Forum](https://forum.raytracerchallenge.com/) as well.
 The users of this forum are awesome.
 Super helpful for debugging and optimization help.

+## Contributing

+If you see any mistakes, or would like to add features to this project, feel free to create an issue or pull request.